amirhossein693/tania8/README.md

 cd [project-directory]/themes/
 ```

-And than
+And then

 ```shell
 git clone https://github.com/amirhossein693/tania8.git
 ```

-After that you need to run this command to install node modules:
+After that, you need to run this command to install node modules:

 ```shell
 npm install
 ```

-And this command for install frontend package like bootstrap
+And then run this command to install the frontend packages like bootstrap

 ```shell
 bower install